 Day Use and Boat Ramp Areas: Limited Parking Available

 St. Joseph Peninsula’s beach day use and boat ramp parking area will operate at a limited capacity due to ongoing hurricane recovery efforts and construction projects.
 Parking spaces will be limited, especially for boats, trailers and larger vehicles on busy days, weekends and holidays.
 There are other boat ramps available in the area if needed.
-Please call the park office at 850-227-1327 for updates or information.
+Please call the park office at 850-227-1327 for updates.